-- (i) ensuring compliance with the Corporations Act, ASX Listing Rules and all other relevant laws; - (ii) appointment of appropriate staff, consultants and experts to assist in the Company's operations, including the selection and monitoring of a chief executive officer; - (iii) approving annual budgets and monitoring financial and other reporting; - (iv) monitoring and ensuring appropriate accountability for directors' and senior managers' remuneration; - (v) oversight of the Company including its framework of control and accountability systems to enable risk to be assessed and managed; - (vi) input into and final approval of management's development of corporate strategy and performance objectives; - (vii) monitoring management's performance and implementation of strategy and ensuring appropriate resources are available; - (viii) approving and monitoring the progress of major capital expenditure, capital management and acquisitions and divestitures.
+- i. ensuring compliance with the Corporations Act, ASX Listing Rules and all other relevant laws; - ii. appointment of appropriate staff, consultants and experts to assist in the Company's operations, including the selection and monitoring of a chief executive officer; - iii. approving annual budgets and monitoring financial and other reporting; - iv. monitoring and ensuring appropriate accountability for directors' and senior managers' remuneration; - v. oversight of the Company including its framework of control and accountability systems to enable risk to be assessed and managed; - vi. input into and final approval of management's development of corporate strategy and performance objectives; - vii. monitoring management's performance and implementation of strategy and ensuring appropriate resources are available; - viii. approving and monitoring the progress of major capital expenditure, capital management and acquisitions and divestitures.

-The Managing Director is responsible for conducting the affairs of the Company under delegated authority from the Board and implementing the policies and strategies set by the Board.
-In carrying out his responsibilities, the Managing Director must report to the Board in a timely manner and ensure all reports to the Board present a true and fair view of the Company's financial position and operating results.
+The Company has a four-member Board comprising of Executive Director and three Non-Executive Directors, including the Chairman.
+The Executive Director, Mr Charles William Guy is responsible for conducting the affairs of the Company under delegated authority from the Board and implementing the policies and strategies set by the Board.
+In carrying out his responsibilities, the Executive Director must report to the Board in a timely manner and ensure all reports to the Board present a true and fair view of the Company's financial position and operating results.

-There has been Board renewal in the last three financial years, with one director retiring and two new directors appointed to the Board.
-During the year, the Managing Director stepped down from executive duties and resigned from the Board in August 2021.
-Whilst no formal performance review was undertaken on senior executives, the executives receive informal feedbacks on their performance from time to time.
+There has been Board renewed in the last three financial years, with two directors retiring from the Board with the appointment of one new board member.
+Whilst no formal performance review was undertaken on senior executives, the executives undertake an annual self-assessment questionnaire and receive informal feedbacks on their performance from time to time.
 No performance evaluations have been conducted on, or by, the directors during the reporting period.
+The Company undertakes appropriate checks before appointing its board and senior management before putting someone forward for election as a director or executive management member.

 The Company Secretary is directly accountable to the Board on all Board matters.
 He also acts as secretary of all Board committees.
+The Company Secretary is also responsible for ensuring compliance of Board procedures and advising the Board on governance matters.
+The Company Secretary is responsible for oversight of the share registry services provided by Boardroom.